 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-Both the G7X Mark II and the TG-6 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the TG-6 followed on from the Olympus TG-5.
+The TG-6 is a recent model that features in the current product line-up of Olympus.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Which of the two cameras – the Canon G7 X Mark II or the Olympus TG-6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.